I want to try Laser Liposuction but I'm afraid of a terminal illness is doing the surgery instead a better option? (photo)

 2. Never eat a large meal.

-3. Never, never, never eat a large meal when your hungry.
+3. Never, never, never eat a large meal when you are hungry.

 4. Avoid large carbohydrate-based meals.

 5. Don't expect exercise to get your weight down and don't blame the lack of exercise for not being able to maintain your weight.

 6. Step on the scale every day after you get out of the shower in the morning.

 None of us stay at the same weight or continue to go down in weight.
 Don't beat yourself up if you gained a few pounds.